-Some aspects of stuttering are obvious to everyone, while others are not.
-To have a comprehensive and reliable diagnosis, the patient should be examined by a speech-language pathologist (SLP) can make a comprehensive and reliable diagnosis.
+Some aspects of stuttering are apparent, while others are not.
+A speech-language pathologist (SLP) can make a comprehensive and reliable diagnosis.

-The SLP will note the types of problem the individual has when speaking, and how often problems occur.
-How the person copes with the stutter is also assessed.
+The SLP will note the types of problems the individual experiences when speaking and how often problems occur.
+They will also assess how the person copes with the stutter.

-It is vital to try to predict whether a young child’s stutter will become long-term.
-This can be fairly accurately done with the help of a series of tests, observations, and interviews.
+An SLP can also predict whether a young child’s stutter will become long term.
+They can do this with tests, observations, and interviews.

-This is when the signals between the brain and speech nerves and muscles are not working properly.
-This may affect children, and can also affect adults after a stroke or some brain injury.
+A disruption in the signals between the brain and speech nerves and muscles may cause stuttering.
+This may affect children and adults after a stroke or brain injury.
 The following may cause neurogenic stuttering:

 - head trauma

-In other words, anxiety, low self-esteem, nervousness, and stress do not cause stuttering; rather, they are the result of living with a stigmatized speech problem, which can sometimes make symptoms worse.
+In other words, anxiety, low self-esteem, nervousness, and stress do not cause stuttering; instead, they result from living with a stigmatized speech problem, which can sometimes worsen symptoms.

-Family history – many children who have a stutter that persists beyond the developmental stage of language have a close family member who stutters.
-If a young child has a stutter and also a close family member who stutters, their chances of that speech disorder continuing are much greater.
+- Family history.
+Many children who have a stutter that persists beyond the developmental stage of language have a close family member who stutters.
+Around 2 in 3 people with a stutter have a family history of stuttering.

-Age when stutter starts – a child who starts stuttering before 3.5 years of age is less likely to stutter later in life.
-The earlier the stuttering starts, the less likely it is to continue long-term.
+- Age when stutter starts.
+A child who begins stuttering before 3.5 years of age is less likely to stutter later in life.
+The earlier the stuttering starts, the less likely it is to continue long term.

-- When it is accompanied with tightness of the facial and upper body muscles.
+- when tightness of the facial and upper body muscles accompany stuttering

-- When it persists after the child is 5.
+- when it persists after the child is 5 years old

 Fluency shaping therapy